dmahajan980/covid19/README.md

 ### `covid19 stats`

-This command returns the statistics of CoVID 19 all over the world.
+This command returns the statistics of CoVID-19 all over the world.

 Example: